-At the heart of an emotion-focused therapist’s work is empathic attunement.
-This is the process by which we endeavor to enter our clients’ frame of reference in order to get a felt sense of their experience at that moment.
-Having this felt sense of our clients’ experience is essential for all EFT interventions — from basic empathic reflections, to deepening empathic explorations, and throughout all process-guiding work.
+At the heart of emotion-focused work is empathic attunement.
+This is the process by which we endeavor to enter our clients’ frame of reference in order to get a felt understanding of their experience at that moment.
+Having this felt understanding of our clients’ experience is the foundation of further humanistic interventions — from basic empathic reflections, to deepening empathic explorations, and throughout all process-guiding work (i.e., gestalt experiments).
 Attuning is what happens inside the therapist before the therapist does anything on the outside.

-Empathy is a richly complex process, and all of us could all be better at it.
+In fact, empathy is a richly complex and incredibly helpful process, and all of us could all be better at it.
 The more clearly and accurately we can differentiate our clients’ emotional states, the better we can track their moment-by-moment felt experience, the more adroitly we can intervene in helpful ways.

-In this workshop we’ll combine small amounts of lecture and video observation with large amounts of experiential practice/practice reflection.
-You’ll have the opportunity for several attunement practices, as therapist, client, and observer.
-You’ll sharpen your skills, and get instant feedback on your accuracy — much more detailed feedback then you typically get in your sessions.
+In this workshop we’ll combine small amounts of lecture and video observation with large amounts of experiential practice & reflection.
+You’ll have the opportunity for several experiential attunement practices, during which you’ll sharpen your skills and get instant feedback on your accuracy — much more detailed feedback then you typically get in your sessions.